Bumblebee2019/Latin-Dictionary/README.md

 ![](Pictures/I_verb_example_working_prototype.PNG)
 ![](Pictures/2_verb_example_working_prototype.PNG)
 (This is not an entire table, but I think this will suffice for a visual example!)

 ## Learning and Challenges

 ## A Word on u/v and i/j
+In Latin, letters "u" and "v" are often being used interchangeably, as well as "i" and "j".
+When working with a large text, it is important to standardize data, and change all "v" characters to "u" and all "j" characters to "i".
+When I first started familiarize myself with CLTK, I took a Latin text and standardised it by changing the aforementioned letters to fit a single standard with the help of JVReplacer().
+However, my dictionary works with a user's input, which is later processed by many other functions which do not need the text to be standardised.
+In fact, this kind of standardization can render a word unrecognizeable.
+For instance, the function can recognize the word for "door", which is "janua", but would have trouble recognizing the less common "ianua".
+Also, the word "wine", or "vinum" would not be recognized if it was spelled as "uinum".
+Ultimately, if there is a large text that needs to be standardized for further analysis, being consistent with the transcription is crucial, but when the goal is to translate a word or a short sentence, it is best to rely on the most common spelling.
 ## References & Resources Utilized